Discrete Imprecise Copulas: Discrete quasi-copulas, their defects, and discrete imprecise copulas

-\begin{definition} Suppose that an imprecise copula $(A,B)$ is \emph{avoiding sure loss}, i.e., the set $\C(A,B)$ of all copulas such that $A\leq C\leq B$ is not empty.
-Then $(A,B)$ is \emph{coherent} if $A(r,s)=\inf_{C\in\C(A,B)}\{C(r,s)\}$ and $B(r,s)=\sup_{C\in\C(A,B)}\{C(r,s)\}$ for all $r,s\in L_n$. \end{definition} Omladi\v{c} and Stopar \cite[\S 5]{FinalS} show that not every (discrete) imprecise copula is avoiding sure loss nor it is coherent.
-Moreover, they provide a characterization of discrete imprecise copulas that are avoiding sure loss \cite[Prop.
+\begin{definition} Suppose that a discrete imprecise copula $(P,Q)$ \emph{avoids sure loss}, i.e., the set $\C(P,Q)$ of all copulas such that $P\leq C\leq Q$ is not empty.
+Then $(P,Q)$ is \emph{coherent} if $P(r,s)=\inf_{C\in\C(P,Q)}\{C(r,s)\}$ and $Q(r,s)=\sup_{C\in\C(P,Q)}\{C(r,s)\}$ for all $r,s\in L_n$. \end{definition} Omladi\v{c} and Stopar \cite[\S 5]{FinalS} show that not every (discrete) imprecise copula avoids sure loss nor it is coherent.
+Moreover, they provide a characterization of discrete imprecise copulas that avoid sure loss \cite[Prop.
 16]{FinalS}.